strelka145/Corgi/README.md

 # Corgi
 ![screenshot](images/screenshot.png)
-Record notes and time with a single click.
+A simple application that records notes and time with a single click.

 ## Supported OS
 It is developed using electron and should work on Windows, Linux, and Mac.